Vika1990Z/Vika1990Z.github.io/ventus/content/getting-started/_index.md

 +++
 ### Chapter 1
 # Getting Started
-Here's an explanation of how to pass through the first steps in the Cloud Console, such as registration and creating first organization or project.
+Here's an explanation how to pass through the first steps in the Cloud Console, such as registration and creating first organization or project.